mehmetkahya0/AI-Catalog/README.md

 *Your one-stop destination for discovering the best AI tools across all domains - from creative AI to developer tools, from chatbots to specialized applications.*

-*It's one of the first AI-list repo on Github!*
+*It's one of the first AI-list repo on Github!
+The first commit was on Jun 30, 2023!*

 *Note: I list the AIs I see while browsing the internet myself, so it can take a while to update the list!*